This post may contain affiliate links, which help keep this content free. (Full disclosure)

-- Pork rinds – Once you crush them up, this is the keto equivalent of breadcrumbs.
+- Pork Rinds – You can make homemade pork rinds or buy them.
+Either way, once you crush them up, this is the keto equivalent of breadcrumbs.
 I like this brand because it’s light and airy, not hard.

 - Lemon pepper seasoning – I used homemade lemon pepper seasoning since I had it on hand, but you can also use pre-made like this.

 - Paprika – A must for flavor!

 You’ll also need fish, of course (I recommend a flaky fish, such as cod or catfish) and oil to fry it in (use one with a high smoke point, I recommend avocado oil).
 I prefer wild-caught fish and get it delivered from here.